|Type of record:||Monument|

 |Name:||Bronze Age ring ditch and possible late prehistoric features|

 The remains of a group of Bronze Age round barrows and other prehistoric funerary or ceremonial features are visible as cropmarks on aerial photographs.
 The site consists of three ring ditches, one with an internal rectangular feature, and an unusual D-shaped enclosure, which is also likely to be a prehistoric funerary monument, possibly a mortuary enclosure.
 A trackway and several linear ditches are also visible.
+A trial trenching evaluation of part of this area in 2009 failed to identify any sub-surface features relating to this cropmarks.
+It is therefore likely that at least some of the corresponding features have now been lost as a results of agricultual practices.

 Images - none